dokkev/obsidian-valut/PLATO/Optimo User Guide.md

 ## Powering the Optimo

+### Send Commands to Arduino

 Arduino inside the control box allows the Roboligent SDK to power the robot on.
-Every time the OptimArduino inside the control box allows the Roboligent SDK to power the robot on.
-Every time the Optimo computer is restarted, we have to send commands to Arduino over serial.o computer is restarted, we have to send commands to Arduino over serial.
+Every time the Optimo computer is restarted, we have to send commands to Arduino over serial.

-### Send Commands to Arduino

 On Arduino IDE,  send `<r,s,0>` then `<r,s,1>` over the serial.

 error while shared